kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 -->

+We extend the CRI protocol to contain information about the QoS-class resource assignment of containers and pods.

+Pod-level and container-level QoS-class resources are completely independent resource types.
+E.g. specifying something in the pod-level request does not mean specifying a pod-level default for all containers of the pod.

-We extend the CRI protocol to contain information about the QoS-class resource assignment of containers.
-Currently we identify two types of resources (RDT and blockio) but the API changes will be generic so that it will serve other similar resources in the future.
+Currently we identify two types of container-level QoS-class resources (RDT and blockio) but the API changes will be generic so that it will serve other similar resources in the future.
+Currently there are no immediately enabled pod-level QoS-class resources but we see usage scenarios for those in the future (communicating the pod QoS class to the runtime and enabling pod-level cgroup controls for blockio).

 We also extend the CRI protocol to support updates of QoS-class resource assignment of running containers.
 We recognize that currently container